All Episodes

 Men made her cry.

-They love the screw you, Mr. aspect.
+They love the screw you, Mr. Aspect.

-Well, it's not only that, I think the Oprah audience, um, and up until the time that she started backing Barack Obama, I never felt like she was preaching it to me, so I was okay with it.
+I think the Oprah audience, and up until the time that she started backing Barack Obama, I never felt like she was preaching it to me, so I was okay with it.

-I'm a little worried about this now, and I'm having to rethink of whether I'm gonna Tvo it every day, but um I think she has the she thinks she can save the world not using government.
+I'm a little worried about this now, and I'm having to rethink of whether I'm going to T-Bow it every day.

 And I think that is something women definitely agree with.

-Um I don't I mean, if you like the show, you're smart enough to watch the show and not be affected by all this extraneous stuff that she's doing unless it genuinely makes you mad.
+I mean, if you like the show, you're smart enough to watch the show and not be affected by all this extraneous stuff that she's doing unless it genuinely makes you mad.

-Well, what makes me mad is that other women that you know I don't know as well.
+Well, what makes me mad is that other women that, you know, I don't know as well.

-My my good friends pretty much are with me, and they would never vote for Hillary Clinton just because she's a woman.
+My good friends pretty much are with me, and they would never vote for Hillary Clinton just because she's a woman.

-But people I don't know as well or who aren't as tuned in will start asking me, because we've got our primary coming up, you know, who are you thinking about voting for?
+But people I don't know as well or who aren't as tuned in will start asking me because we've got our primary coming up, you know, who are you thinking about voting for?

 Like, what do you mean?

-It's only between Clinton and uh uh Barack Obama.
+It's only between Clinton and Barack Obama.

 That's what bothers me.